Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 it.

 The lie that I told myself was, "I am strong-willed, therefore I have habits.
 Because my habits are hurting me, I can change my habits."
-It was not until reaching a really tough point in my life, that the previous statement _was a lie_.
+It was not until reaching a really tough point in my life, that the previous statement turned out to _be a lie_.

 Over the years of my self-improvement journey, there was one goal to be held sacred, "Though shalt not lie to thyself."
 Lying is only good in attempts to impress/persuade others, and it _does not_ help get one stronger.
 Just because you